fenago/tableau-server/md/server/tsm maintenance - Tableau.md

 </div>

-Restore [Tableau Server]{.VariablesProductName} using the specified backup file.
+Restore [Tableau Server] using the specified backup file.
 Restoring a backup file does not restore any configuration data.
 See [Perform a Full Backup and Restore of Tableau Server](https://help.tableau.com/current/server/en-us/backup_restore.htm){.MCXref